First Order (Star Wars): The Rise of Skywalker (2019)

 The Rise of Skywalker takes place a year after The Last Jedi.
 The First Order is now led by Supreme Leader Kylo Ren after Snoke's death.
 Allegiant General Pryde, who served Palpatine in the Empire, has now joined General Hux at the top of the military hierarchy.
 Kylo Ren discovers a physically impaired Palpatine in exile on the Sith world Exegol.
 Palpatine reveals he created Snoke as a puppet to control the First Order and has built the Sith Eternal's fleet of Xyston-class Star Destroyers, the Final Order.
 In a bid to form a new Sith Empire, Palpatine promises Kylo control over the fleet on the condition that he find and kill Rey, who is revealed to be Palpatine's granddaughter.

 Kylo begins to scour the galaxy for Rey.
 The Resistance acquires information on Palpatine's location and embarks on a quest to find Exegol.
 Hux is revealed to have been a spy inside the First Order, due to his contempt for Kylo Ren.
 He is found out by Pryde and executed for treason.
 Rey confronts Kylo Ren on Kef Bir at the wreckage of the second Death Star.
 She impales Kylo after he is distracted by Leia calling out to him through the Force.
 Rey heals Kylo and flees.
 Afterward, Kylo sees a vision of his father, Han Solo, through a memory.
-This causes Kylo to abandon the dark side and reclaim his identity as Ben Solo.
+This causes Kylo to abandon the dark side and reclaim his true identity as Ben Solo.
 Palpatine orders Pryde to send a Sith Star Destroyer to obliterate Kijimi as a show of force and tells him to come to Exegol, effectively making Pryde de facto leader of the First Order and a commanding officer of the Sith fleet.

 After encouragement from the spirit of Luke Skywalker, Rey uses his old T-65B X-wing, Red Five, to travel to Exegol and leads the Resistance there too.
 Finn and Poe engage the Sith Eternal forces while Rey confronts Palpatine.
 Lando Calrissian and Chewbacca arrive with reinforcements from across the galaxy, and they destroy the remaining Sith forces, killing Pryde as well in the process.
-With help from Ben and the spirits of past Jedi, Rey finally destroys Palpatine.
-The galaxy rises up against the First Order, ultimately destroying it after 14 years of existing and ending a grand total of 54 years of Imperial power.
+With help from Ben and the spirits of past Jedi, Rey finally destroys Palpatine and the galaxy rises up against the First Order, ultimately destroying it after 14 years of existing and ending a grand total of 54 years of Imperial power once and for all and for good.